 We did not visit the cemetery just to pay respects to departed relations.
 We enjoyed a picnic lunch too.
 Far from being inappropriate, this is encouraged: the cemetery boasts a rotunda for just such occasions.
 We consumed a range of Christmas leftovers as we sat in the shifting shade of large pine trees, of which there are (at least) two species present, one of which may be the Stone or Umbrella Pine, the iconic tree of Rome.

-As Mrs. Handel and the children proceeded to eat their picnic lunch, I wandered off to explore the cemetery and take some photographs.
+While the others proceeded to eat their picnic lunch, I wandered off to explore the cemetery and take some photographs.